 Official Electronic Transcripts.
 Official electronic transcripts should be sent to: firstname.lastname@example.org.

 Degree In Progress.
 If you are presently pursuing a degree which you anticipate will be awarded AFTER your application is submitted, please submit an official in-progress transcript and then an additional official transcript showing the degree posted once the degree has been awarded.

 Degree Certificate.
 If your awarded degree is not posted on the transcript, as is the case with most international transcripts, you will need to include the related degree certificate with your transcript.

 International Transcripts from Non-English Speaking Countries: English translations of transcripts and, where applicable, degree certificates notarized by the issuing university (submit to UO Admissions).

 International Credentials: International credentials must be equivalent to a U.S. four-year bachelor’s degree.
 Additionally, the credentials must be received from an institution recognized by the country’s educational body that oversees institutional approval, such as the Ministry of Education.
-If you are concerned about your eligibility for admission, please contact the UO Graduate School for credential analysis (email@example.com).
+If you are concerned about your eligibility for admission, please contact the MSF admissions and recruitment team for credential analysis (email@example.com).

 (To check on the status of official transcripts/degree certificates received by the University of Oregon, please call the Registrar at 541-346-2935.)

 In addition to the above, applicants whose native language is not English must fulfill additional requirements below.